zhouxiang19910319/YDKJS-summaries/Scope and Closure .md

   - `const` create blockscoped variable.

-- Closure is when a function is able to remember and access its lexical scope even when taht function is executing outside its lexical scope.
+- Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.